dumcatt/mai-cam-doc/README.md

 User: root
 Pass: movieCam
 Notes:
-During startup, the RingEdge will output a test tone to the camera on C/W WIP
+During startup, the RingEdge will play a 440hz test tone to the camera on C/W WIP
 ```